 You will find this cod recipe easy to execute and commit to memory to use again and again.
 It delivers mildly flavored, tender and flaky fish fillets you can serve with a simple salad as a very healthy option or smother with a cream or butter based sauce and serve over pasta or rice when you feel like indulging.

 The simple method of preparation is well suited for other types of white fish such as pollock or tilapia (with shortened cooking time, due to it being significantly thinner).
 You can vary the seasonings to impart flavors different than the lemon thyme suggested here and enjoy baked fish in numerous delicious variants.

 You Will Need

 - Cod fillets.
-Preferably about 1 inch thick and cut into more or less uniform pieces so that they baked evenly.
+Preferably about 1 inch thick Atlantic or Pacific cod filets and cut into more or less uniform pieces so that they baked evenly.

 - Olive oil.
 We recommend extra virgin as it is more flavorful.

 - Lemon.
-For its juice and also the zest (optional, see note below).
+For the fresh lemon juice and also the zest (optional, see note below).
 Or use preserved lemons.

 - A non-stick baking dish.
 If you do not have a dedicated ceramic dish for baking fish you can also bake the fish in an oven safe non-stick pan or simply in a baking sheet lined with parchment paper.